CharlieJT/MyWeather/README.md

 - Containers are used to group sections together throughout the application.
 This one specifically only used one but when more are created, you can split them apart from one another which makes things like 'routing' a lot easier.

-## Get the project running in your local IDE (code editor)
+## Get the project running in your local IDE

 Alternatively, you can run this on Gitpod which skips the first 3 steps.
 If you've never worked with Gitpod before, you can find information at [The Gitpod Website](https://www.gitpod.io/)

-1. To get started running this on your local IDE, first you need to have your IDE open.
+1. To get started running this on your local IDE (Code editor), first you need to have your IDE open.

 2. Go to the top of this GitHub page, click on 'Code' & copy the URL.